ACA–KDCA Cricket Ground

 ACA–KDCA Cricket Ground (or Andhra Cricket Association–Krishna District Cricket Association Ground) is the common name for series of two cricket grounds located in the Indian state of Andhra Pradesh.
-It is located in the village of Mulapadu of Krishna district, near Vijayawada.
+It is located in the village of Mulapadu of NTR district, near Vijayawada.
 It is under the jurisdiction of Andhra Cricket Association and owned by Krishna District Cricket Association (ACA–KDCA).